learnbin.net nav logo

 i.
 Saturated fatty acids

 There are only single bonds between carbon atoms of the hydrocarbon chain of the fatty acid.
-Lipids that are formed from saturated fatty acids are called “saturated lipids” saturated lipids have relatively high melting points and boiling points.
+Lipids that are formed from saturated fatty acids are called “saturated lipids” Saturated lipids have relatively high melting points and boiling points.

 The general formula for saturated fatty acids - CnH2n+1COOH